wirelessjava2002/personal-assistant/README.md

 ## Project Structure

-Your project should follow this structure:
+The project should follow this structure:

 ```
 your-project/